 Prospective graduating seniors must apply to the Office of the Registrar for final evaluation of credits and programs two full semesters in advance of the expected graduation date.
-A \$25 graduation fee must be paid at the Bursary prior to final evaluation.
-This fee is valid for one year beyond the initial term selected for completing degree requirements.
+A \$25 graduation fee must be paid at the Office of Business and Finance prior to this final evaluation.